(C) Import student logins using a CSV file

 Step 1.
 Do you have seats to which to assign logins?

 For Teacher Mgrs, the blue box shows the number of “Available seats”–available for you to assign to students by setting up logins.

 Get started with the + Import Students Logins From CSV turquoise button.

-Second–Do you need to set up the school?
+Step 2.–You need to set up the school name and code

-If you have more than one school in your account, or if you want to assign a school manager to oversee the whole school, you will need to set up a School or Schools and then a School Manager or Managers.
+To use the CSV import template, you will need to set up a three-character School code.
 Go here for the directions on how to add schools and school managers to your account.
 Please, you must do this BEFORE adding students–so you have a school code to assign the students to the school.

 If you have more than one classroom of students, you will need to assign students to Teacher Mgrs.
 So you first need to Add Teacher Mgrs to the account.
 Please read and follow the directions about How to Add More Teacher Mgrs to your account BEFORE you start to assign login information to students.